berryde/wherenext/README.md

-# NextHome
+# WhereNext

-We help you choose your NextHome in the U.S. according to your needs with just a few clicks
+Where's next?
+We help you choose your next location in the U.S. according to your needs with just a few clicks